 Why Ecommerce SEO Requires More Resources

 Unlike other types of websites, ecommerce ones operate at a different scale and speed.
-The sheer volume of URLs increases the SEO workload significantly.
+The sheer volume of URLs increases the search engine optimization workload significantly.
 On top of that, the frequency of updates creates constant pressure on both technical and content operations.

 Take nike.com as an example.
 The site has millions of indexed pages, covering product variations, reviews, seller listings, and discontinued items.
 It updates constantly.
 Here are the estimates Google gives us (it often overstates or understates) for the number of indexed Nike pages: